Study reveals this type of exercise lowers your biological age by 9 years

 The researchers found that people who consistently performed high levels of physical activity, specifically high-impact activity, had longer telomeres than those with sedentary lifestyles.

-For the study, to be highly active, women had to engage in 30 minutes of jogging per day and 40 minutes for men, five days a week.
+For the study, to be highly active, women had to engage in 30 minutes of jogging per day and men had to engage in 40 minutes per day, each for five days per week.
 They concluded that regular high-impact exercise added nine years of reduced cellular aging.

 “If you want to see a real difference in slowing your biological aging, it appears that a little exercise won’t cut it,” exercise science professor Larry Tucker said.
 “You have to work out regularly at high levels.”